 A photo posted by @queenlesli on

-Corey Cott and the Newsies to power couple Will Swenson and Audra McDonald.
+And of course, there’s Broadway Bakes where stars come in to serve cookies as a fundraiser for Broadway Cares (all tips and half the proceeds from sales go to the non-profit).
+Past stars have included favorites like Corey Cott and the Newsies to power couple Will Swenson and Audra McDonald.
 "We need to get Liza Minnelli in here in order to top it," he says.
 In addition to creating a fun environment in the store, it's a way for him to give back.
-All tips and half the proceeds go to Broadway Cares/Equity Fights AIDS.
-"The Broadway community was the first community to show me any love, so it just seemed natural to give that love right back," he says.There's now a second location in Williamsburg, and, though they have tried to recreate the vibe, Schmahl thinks each store will end up having its own feel.
+"The Broadway community was the first community to show me any love, so it just seemed natural to give that love right back," he says.There's now a second location in Cooper Square, and, though they have tried to recreate the vibe, Schmahl thinks each store will end up having its own feel.
 Nothing will be quite like the one he calls an "oasis inside the theatre district."
 "It's comfortable and it seems like a place you would find in your childhood," he says.
 "It's about finding something that seems warm and kind and friendly and comfortable and familiar inside this hustle and bustle city."